zoppellettosimone/Yu-Gi-Oh-Card-Manager/README.md

             "name" : "",
             "password" : ""
         }
-        You can use the default id and choose the name and password you will log in with
+        You can use the default id and choose your name and password you will log in with

+        You can create multiple users, always creating different documents within "Users".
+        Each user will have only personal and visible data from him.

 Into the app you log in with your Name and Password, you can test hand without log in.

 Other Link:

-        Yu-Gi-Oh card pics from: https://github.com/ProjectIgnis - https://projectignis.github.io/download.html
-        (if you want to update image take the folder "pics" from EdoPro and replace it with the pics folder you find here)

         Yu-Gi-Oh card db api from: https://db.ygoprodeck.com/api-guide/